psycho-baller/psycho-baller/README.md

 🚀 I’m currently working as a Software Developer Intern at 👁️🐝Ⓜ️, specifically with [IBM Skills Network](https://github.com/ibm-skills-network)

 💡 I believe in the power of collaboration and am always on the lookout for exciting projects that make a difference.
-If you're spearheading an impactful project that seeks to make a difference, I'm eager to explore opportunities to contribute my expertise and collaborate effectively
+If you're spearheading an impactful project that seeks to make a difference, I'm eager to explore opportunities to contribute my expertise.
+You can find/connect with me in the platform of your choice through the buttons below or the links in my profile

 ## ⚡ Languages and Technologies I use